Etiam pulvinar consectetur dolor sed malesuada. Ut convallis

 1 Tablespoon toasted shredded coconut

-Place 40g of nuts into mixing bowl, chop for 3 – 5 seconds / Speed 5, until nuts are roughly chopped.
+Preparation Place 40g of nuts into mixing bowl, chop for 3 – 5 seconds / Speed 5, until nuts are roughly chopped.
 Set aside.

-Without washing mixing bowl, add blanched almonds and coconut and chop for 15 – 20 seconds / Speed 8, until mixture begins to come together.
+Without washing mixing bowl, add blanched almonds and coconut and chop for 15 – 20 seconds /Speed 8, until mixture begins to come together.
 Scrape around sides of bowl and add salt, coconut oil, honey and reserved chopped nuts.
 Mix for 10-15 seconds / Reverse / Speed 4 or until mixture comes together.
 Scrape mixture into molds or tray and press down firmly.
 Top with your choice of optional additions then place into fridge for approximately 1 hour or until firm.

 Remove from fridge, pop out of molds and wrap or simply eat them.
 Store remaining bars in an air tight container in fridge until ready to use.

-* Flavour these with an essential oil of your choice.
+My tips * Flavour these with an essential oil of your choice.
 Just add 1 drop.

 * You can double, triple, even quadruple this recipe to make a large batch.
 If you don’t have molds, just line a baking tray or tin and press the mixture into that then top it with what whatever you like.